jtyocum/sqlexamples/SQLite_Intro.md

 1. Install the Firefox plugin, [SQLite Manager](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/), if you haven't already
 2. Download the [Income Survey](https://github.com/jtyocum/sqlexamples/blob/master/income_survey.sqlite) database

+# Overview of SQL's SELECT statement

-# The Basic SELECT Statement
+## The Basic SELECT Statement

 With a SELECT statement, you tell the database what you want, and where you want to get it from.